microsoft/vscode-livepreview/README.md

 - Tasks do not work outside of a workspace, so a server will just launch in the background upon external preview when outside of a workspace.
 You can use the `Live Preview: Stop Server` command to kill the server in this case.

 ### Multi-root Support
-The different workspaces will be assigned specific endpoints for easy previewing of all of your workspaces.
+The different workspaces will be assigned specific server endpoints, allowing you to easily preview files in all of your workspaces.

 ## Prerequisites
 To use this extension, you must have [Node JS v14+](https://nodejs.org/en/download/).